camunda-community-hub/camunda-7-to-8-migration/backend-diagram-converter/cli/README.md

 The CLI tool can migrate a given diagram or all content inside a folder (plus subdirectories).

-All diagrams that should be converted need to have the `.bpmn` file ending.
+All diagrams that should be converted need to have the `.bpmn` or `.bpmn20.xml` file ending.

 The tool logs all results (either location of the new file or the exception the migration tool faced during migration).
 Diagrams that are already in C8 format will be logged as problem so that you know the converter got past them.